Church of Saint Sava: Background

-Saint Sava (1175–1235), the patron saint and founding father of the Serbian people, was born Rastko, a Serbian prince, the son of Stefan Nemanja (r.
+Saint Sava (1175–1235), the patron saint of Serbia and the Serbs, was born as Rastko, a Serbian prince and the son of Stefan Nemanja (r.
 1166–1196).
-Rastko took monastic vows as Sava and was joined by his father (as Simeon) at the monastic center Mount Athos, where the Byzantine emperor gifted Hilandar.
-Sava returned to Serbia after Simeon's death and organized the Serbian Church, and was later consecrated as the first Serbian Archbishop by Patriarch Manuel I of Constantinople (s.
-1216–1222).
-Sava died in 1236 after his second pilgrimage.
-He was later canonized and named the patron saint of Serbian schools and school-children.
+Rastko took monastic vows under the name Sava and was later joined by his father, who became the monk Simeon, at Mount Athos, an important center of Eastern Orthodox monasticism, where the Byzantine emperor granted them Hilandar.
+Sava returned to Serbia after Simeon's death and organized the Serbian Church, and was later consecrated as the first Serbian Archbishop.
+Sava died in 1236 and was later canonized.

-In 1594, Serbs rose up against Ottoman rule in Banat, during the Long War (1591–1606) which was fought at the Austrian-Ottoman border in the Balkans.
-The Serbian patriarchate and rebels had established relations with foreign states, and had in a short time captured several towns, including Vršac, Bečkerek, Lipova, Titel and Bečej, although the uprising was quickly suppressed.
+In 1594, Serbs rose up against Ottoman rule in Banat, during the Long Turkish War which was fought at the Austrian-Ottoman border in the Balkans.
+The Serbian patriarchate and rebels had established relations with foreign states, and had captured several towns, although the uprising was quickly suppressed.
 The rebels had, in the character of a holy war, carried war flags with the icon of Saint Sava.
-The war banners had been consecrated by Patriarch John I Kantul, whom the Ottoman government later had hanged in Istanbul.
-Ottoman Grand Vizier Sinan Pasha ordered that the sarcophagus and relics of Saint Sava located in the Mileševa monastery be brought by military convoy to Belgrade.
-Along the way, the Ottoman convoy had people killed in their path so that the rebels in the woods would hear of it.
-The relics were publicly incinerated by the Ottomans on 27 April 1595, placed on a pyre and burnt on the Vračar plateau, with the flames seen over the Danube, and the ashes scattered.
+Ottoman Grand vizier Sinan Pasha ordered that the sarcophagus and relics of Saint Sava at the Mileševa Monastery be brought by military convoy to Belgrade.
+As a form of retaliation against the rebels, the Ottomans publicly burned the relics on a pyre on 27 April 1595.
+Although the exact location of this event is disputed it is thought to be on the Vračar plateau.

-On the 300th anniversary of the burning of Saint Sava's body, a group of Serbian Orthodox believers founded the Society for the Construction of the Cathedral of Saint Sava on Vračar with the idea of building a cathedral on the site.
-Initially a small church was constructed and the search began to find an adequate design.

-The church is widely regarded as an important symbol of the Byzantine revival architecture, that dominated church architecture from Russia to the Balkans in the 19th and the first half of the 20th century.
-In particular, it had to serve Serbs as a symbol of the afterlife of the medieval Serbian empire.
-Especially in the context of Yugoslavia, a Serbo-Byzantine culture was favoured both by the Yugoslav king Aleksandar I Karadjordjević and the Patriarch of the Serbian Orthodox Church.
-The adoption of a pattern that followed the prototype of the Hagia Sophia in Constantinople illustrates the idea that Serbs are legitimate heirs to imperial Byzantium.
-Belgrade was visioned as a new imperial center of Orthodoxy, which had a particular resonance in the context of the demise of Moscow being the communist capital when the church was planned.